Escalade Announces First Quarter 2022 Results Conference Call Date

-EVANSVILLE, Ind., March 31, 2022 (GLOBE NEWSWIRE) -- Escalade, Inc. (NASDAQA: ESCA, or the “Company”), a leading manufacturer and distributor of sporting goods and indoor/outdoor recreational equipment, today announced that it will issue first quarter 2022 results before the market opens on Thursday, April 14, 2022.
+EVANSVILLE, Ind., March 31, 2022 /PRNewswire/ -- Escalade, Inc. (NASDAQ: ESCA, or the "Company"), a leading manufacturer and distributor of sporting goods and indoor/outdoor recreational equipment, today announced that it will issue first quarter 2022 results before the market opens on Thursday, April 14, 2022.

 A conference call will be held Thursday, April 14, 2022, at 11:00 a.m.
 ET to review the Company's financial results, discuss recent events and conduct a question-and-answer session.